ShahzamanRai/ShahzamanRai/README.md

 ### ⚡️ A quick introduction

-- 🔭 I’m currently study at University of Okara.
+- 🔭 I’m currently studying at University of Okara.
 - 🌱 I’m currently learning Android core.
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I'm an tech geek, amatuer singer, and movie lover.
 I also play snooker!